mchung/the_forge_handbook/i18n_guide/README.md

 - **`features/`** - One file for each high-level feature of the application.
 These should contain translations that used only in these features.
 Translations used across multiple features should be in `shared/`
 - **`features/shared/`** - Contains translations for modules or functionality common to multiple features.
-For example, the “Submit” or “Loading…” label on a button is not feature-specific and might be used in various places across the app.
+For example, the "Submit" or "Loading…" label on a button is not feature-specific and might be used in various places across the app.
 - **`mailers/`** - One file for each mailer (which can contain multiple emails).
 Ideally, each file here should correspond to a file under `/app/mailers/*.rb`.